 The following is a general description of the Chapter 91 application process.
-See Wetlands and Waterways Forms for application forms.
+See Chapter 91 Forms (linked below) for application forms.
 Please contact the Waterways Regulation Program for more specific procedural requirements.

 Pre-Application Meeting - Prior to filing an application, the project proponent is welcome to meet with MassDEP Waterways Regulation Program staff to review the project in relation to the nonwater-dependent use project requirements specified in sections 9.51-9.55 of the current Chapter 91 Waterways Regulations.